wh-gejp/StreamsToM3U8/README.md

 # StreamsToM3U8
 This repo automatically converts live streams into a single .m3u8 playlist and keeps them updated.
 The stream URLs are stored in a text file, which a Python script parses and builds the .m3u8 file from when a GitHub action is triggered (triggered by a cron job).
 A direct link can then be used to get the playlist, which can then be used in an IPTV app or xTeVe.

+In a second step the just made playlist are combined with predefined .m3u files to a new playlist.

 With thanks to [@victorlish](https://github.com/victorlish/YouTubeLinkGrabber) and [@dp247](https://github.com/dp247/StreamsToM3U8) for the original project.

 ## Supported sites